gitkraken/gitlens-docs/gitlens/gitlens-features.md

 - Adds a _Disable Debug Logging_ command (`gitlens.disableDebugLogging`) to disable debug logging to the GitLens output channel

+- Adds a _Copy as Patch_ context menu command (`gitlens.copyPatchToClipboard`) on files, commits, stashes, and comparisons in GitLens views.
+Additionally, this context menu command can be used on files in the _Changes_ and _Staged Changes_ groups as well as the groups themselves in the _Source Control_ view

+- Adds a _Apply Copied Patch_ command (`gitlens.applyPatchFromClipboard`) in the command palette to apply a patch from the clipboard

 ***

 ##Deep Links